Summary

 Explore

-Post, either on the chalk board or SMART board, the essential question: What effect does increasing the potential energy of an object have on the work that is done on another object during a collision?
+Display slide 4 and share the essential question: “What effect does increasing the potential energy of an object have on the work that is done on another object during a collision?”

-Show students the following materials: five marbles, a toy car, a ruler, a meter stick, marbles, books for stacking, and an electronic scale.
+Show students the following materials: five marbles, a toy car, a ruler, a meter stick, books for stacking, and an electronic scale.

 Explain

-Pose the question: In this investigation, how does potential energy eventually become the work that is applied to the second car?
+Display slide 11 and discuss the following question as a class: “In this investigation, how does potential energy eventually become the work that is applied to the second car?”

-Allow students to answer and explain their reasoning to the question.
+Call on volunteers to answer and explain their reasoning to the question.

 Extend

-Discuss the trends they notice in the graph.
+Once the students have finished their graphs, discuss the trends they notice in the graph.
 Consider reviewing independent and dependent variables.

 Ask students to separate from their groups so they can work individually for the Evaluate section of the lesson.